Cargo plane makes emergency landing in water near Honolulu - KTVZ

 “We are in contact with the U.S. National Transportation Safety Board and are working to gather more information.”

-The NTSB told CNN it was sending a team of seven investigators to look into the incident.
+The NTSB initially told CNN it was sending a team of seven investigators to look into the incident, but the agency later said it would send ten.

 The-CNN-Wire